Redskins lose to Giants 19-10, blow chance to make playoffs

 NEXT EPISODE

-Josh Norman and Odell Beckham Jr. added another dramatic chapter to their always contentious and ever-eventful rivalry.
+Norman and Odell Beckham Jr. added another dramatic chapter to their always contentious and ever-eventful rivalry.
 The Redskins cornerback, who entered tied for the most penalties in the NFL, was flagged for two more Sunday.

 Norman shoved Beckham out of bounds in the second quarter and slammed his facemask into the Giants receiver's facemask for an unsportsmanlike conduct penalty in the third.
-Last season, when Norman was with Carolina, he and Beckham engaged in all sorts of nastiness during a Panthers-Giants game, leading to a one-game suspension for the player known as OBJ.

 BIG-TIME TAVARRES